-Students examine and discuss English Literature from 440 A.D. to 1914 A.D.
+First Quarter - Students spend the semester examining and discussing English Literature from 440 A.D. to 1662 A.D.
 Major works will include Chaucer's Canterbury Tales and Shakespeare's Macbeth.
 Historical as well as literary background will be provided.
+Second Quarter - Students will continue examining English Literature from 1622 to 1914 A.D.
 Primary emphasis will be placed on poetry through the ages and the historical events that shaped it.
 Students will give oral reports as well as written responses.

-College Preparatory Writing
+College Prep Writing